Anne’s Admission Advice: Applying to USC Kaufman

 - A headshot, which need not be professional

-- An action shot showcasing your favorite dance form
+- An action shot showcasing your favorite dance form or personality

 - A one-page dance resume in our requested format